oppiliappan/conversations/tadfisher-style/readme.md

 My speculation is that the `updateLocks` app does not correctly register `buildScript` dependencies.
-(However, `deps.json` has a line with this entry, this is the only dependency that is never "available for offline mode"?)
+(However, `deps.json` has a line with this entry, this is the only dependency that is never "available for offline mode"?).
+The gist also makes use of a `gradle lock` task which I couldn't find much about but seemingly has no effect on the `updateLocks` script.